dannng/dannng.github.io/docs/index.markdown

 layout: page
 title: Welcome to DANNNG!
 ---
+Digital Archival traNsfer, iNgest, and packagiNg Group

 ## Mission
-DANNNG’s mission is to interrogate and demystify digital archival imaging, transfer, ingest, and packaging methods and make these concepts more accessible for the cultural heritage community.
-[Here is some more information on how we got started](https://dannng.github.io/background.html).
+DANNNG strives to demystify digital archival imaging, transfer, ingest, and packaging methods and make these concepts more accessible for the cultural heritage community.
+We focus on resources that help practitioners evaluate options and make informed decisions for their workflows.
+[Here is some](https://dannng.github.io/background.html) additional information on how we got started.

-## DANNNG?
-Digital Archival traNsfer, iNgest, and packagiNg Group

-## Resources
+## Current Resources
-Here are the resources we developed to help archivists and digital preservation practitioners evaluate workflow options, specifically regarding when and how to capture physical disk images.
+Here are the resources we developed to help archivists and digital preservation practitioners evaluate workflow options.

 - [Disk Imaging Decision Factors (version 1.0.1)](https://dannng.github.io/disk-imaging-decision-factors.html)
 - [Digital Archives Technical Glossary (version 1.0.1)](https://dannng.github.io/digital-archives-technical-glossary)

-## Resources in Progress
+## Resources Under Review
-- Tool Guide

-## Potential Future Projects

-In addition to our resources in progress and further developing our existing resources, here is a short list of ideas that we are considering and exploring for future work.

-- Disk Image Feature Matrix
-- Imaging Field Guide
-- Resources Covering Imaging
-- IT Specs for your Org
-- AFF4 Evaluation
-- Imaging and Documenting Failed Media
-- Assurance of Logical Transfers
+Provide input for our most current resource, the Tool Factors Guide.
+This resource is designed to provide practitioners at all levels with a deeper understanding of the broad range of considerations associated with decision-making for assembling and maintaining a toolset.

+After releasing the Disk Imaging Decision Factors and the Digital Archives Technical Glossary, the members of DANNNG wanted to create a guide to selecting tools for disk imaging and related digital archives workflow tasks.
+Originally we wanted to write something that could help people understand a set of tools, but we were concerned about replicating the work that went into already-existing tool registries.
+This resource is instead meant to be more agnostic; we reference tools, but the focus of this guide, like the Disk Imaging Decision Factors, is on the decision-making process.

+There's no shortage of information out there about various tools, so we have focused on the questions you need to ask yourself as you get started.
+How can you articulate the needs of your own workflows and advocate for access to tools that best meet those needs?
+We hope that these factors provide a way for people to understand which tools suit their needs best and why.

+- [Tool Selection Factors[(https://docs.google.com/document/d/1lMLMwNeW086_X4Qp7S8Bxhu8YEmkG7qLyjM_OCKEKGY/edit#heading=h.tho0oingpx2w, open for comments until September 29, 2023

 ## Group Members
 DANNNG members past and present include: